Learn how to bleed a radiator from a UK heating engineer.

 Once it reaches 1.5 bar, you can start bleeding the lowest radiator on your heating system.

-When the radiator is fully bled of air, the water will start coming out, move on to the next radiator.
+When the radiator is fully bled of air, the water will start coming out on to your towel.

 Then work your way around all the radiators on the same floor.